kiarafrobles/www.retroreport.org/_videos/the-day-the-lights-went-out.md

 ---
 title: "The Day the Lights Went Out"
 published: true
-date: 2013-11-11T09:00:00.000Z
-release_datetime: 2013-11-12T00:00:00.000Z
+date: 2013-11-12T00:00:00.000Z
-video_id:
-video_provider: vimeo
-video_show_in_history: true
+producer:
+  - jonathan-gruber
+  - matt-spolar
+topic: science-technology
+description: "In 2003, a blackout crippled areas of the U.S. and Canada, leaving some 50 million people in the dark.
+Ten years later, we are still grappling with concerns over the vulnerability of our power grid."
+tweet: "Years after a blackout crippled the US, we're still grappling with the vulnerability of our grid:"
+featured_image_path: /uploads/1422556806404_454538970_1280.jpg
+appearance: light-text
 video:
   video_id:
   video_provider: vimeo
   video_show_in_history: true
-meta_description: "In 2003, a blackout crippled areas of the U.S. and Canada, leaving some 50 million people in the dark.
-Ten years later, we are still grappling with concerns over the vulnerability of our power grid. "
-twitter_description: "In 2003, a blackout crippled areas of the U.S. and Canada, leaving some 50 million people in the dark.
-Ten years later, we are still grappling with concerns over the vulnerability of our power grid. "
-topic: science-technology
-featured_image_path: /uploads/1422556806404_454538970_1280.jpg
-producer:
-- jonathan-gruber
-- matt-spolar
-backstory:
-- producer-jonathan-gruber-on-the-day-the-lights-went-out
-- related-coverage-for-the-day-the-lights-went-out
-- jonathan-gruber-looks-back-on-the-day-the-lights-went-out
-type: video
+# type: video
 slug: the-day-the-lights-went-out
 ---